MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

 `logger?: ILogger;`
 Logger to use.
 Must implement the `ILogger` interface (see [WebRTC properties](#properties) for `ILogger` definition).

-Defaults to [GenesysCloudClientLogger]
+Secondary logger to use.
+Must implement the `ILogger` interface.
+Defaults to `console`.

+> NOTE: The SDK will always use [GenesysCloudClientLogger]
-which sends logs to the server (unless `optOutOfTelemetry` is `true`) and outputs them in the console.
+> which sends logs to the server (unless `optOutOfTelemetry` is `true`) and outputs them to the secondary logger
+> (ie. which ever logger was passed in using this config property).

 #### `optOutOfTelemetry`
 `optOutOfTelemetry?: boolean;`